 When Evander Holyfield and Michael Dokes clashed for the WBC Continental Americas Title back in 1989, the result was a battle which some later called the heavyweight fight of the decade.
 The match demonstrated that Holyfield, whose professional career began at light heavyweight, had the goods to become a legitimate force in the heavyweight division, and that Dokes, who had recently recovered his life (at least temporarily) from its destructive, drug-ridden path, remained a resilient fighter and serious contender.
-The stylistic contrast of the upstart superstar against the stubborn former champion allowed for a series of thunderous exchanges that, for ten often hellish rounds, tested and confirmed the mettle of both men.
+The stylistic contrast of the upstart superstar against the stubborn former champion led to thunderous exchanges that, for ten often hellish rounds, tested and confirmed the mettle of both men.

 Six years earlier, Dokes stopped Mike Weaver in a highly controversial bout to become the WBA heavyweight champion.
 Unfortunately, his reign proved brief: Dokes surrendered his title two fights later against Gerrie Coetzee, and in the intervening years before meeting Holyfield, he struggled with his addictions to cocaine and alcohol, at one point going almost three years between bouts.
 Meanwhile Holyfield, a bronze medallist at the Los Angeles Olympics, was undefeated and the former cruiserweight world champion.
 Having moved up to heavyweight, he had already earned victories over James Tillis and Pinklon Thomas.
 Doubts persisted regarding Holyfield’s ability to battle with bigger, heavier-handed men.
 Against Dokes, these suspicions quickly evaporated.